 1. Grow your patchy stubble out

-It’s painful to see how many men rocking some solid stubble trim or shave prematurely.
+It’s painful to see how many men rocking some solid stubble trim are shaving prematurely.
 They see some sporadic bare patches and choose to take it all off before seeing where it’s really going.

-Not all the hairs of the face grow at the same rate.
+Not all the hairs on the face grow at the same rate.
 It’s important to give those slacker hairs a bit of time to catch up.

 This tactic is particularly effective for those men who just have one or two bald patches in their beard.
 They might be able to cover those patches up using the surrounding hairs if they were given a bit of time to grow a little longer.